Demi-urge/menace_sandbox/docs/code_generator_prompt.md

 # Code Generator Prompt Format

+> **Migration note:** Visual agents have been removed.
+Use this generic prompt structure with `SelfCodingEngine` to replace prior visual agent workflows.

 `BotDevelopmentBot` sends instructions to local code generators through the ``SelfCodingEngine``.
 The prompt is composed of several sections.
 Each section guides the agent to create a